jchabloz/verisocks/docs/src/tcp_protocol.rst

         ``UTF-8`` currently supported (supporting encodings other than system's default is a nightmare with the GNU standard C library).
       * ``content-length``: Length in bytes of the variable-length payload.
+      * ``uuid`` (optional): Unique identifier for the transaction, following :rfc:`4122` (UUID).
+This field can be used by clients to match requests and responses.
+This field shall be a field formatted with the RFC's specified URN format (see example below).

   For example, the following constitutes a valid Verisocks header (assuming that the following payload is indeed 110-byte long):